-Dragon fruit is often considered a superfood due to all it’s natural goodness, so along with the rest of the ingredients in here, plus no added sugar, these smoothie bowls certainly pack a healthy punch.
+Dragon fruit is often considered a superfood due to all its natural goodness.
+So along with the rest of the ingredients in here, with no need for added sweeteners, this smoothie certainly pack a healthy punch.
 You can also make these dairy free by using a nut-based milk such as almond milk.

 Making these mango and dragon fruit smoothie bowls could not be easier as you simply throw everything in the blender, whizz it up and pour it out.
 Exactly how cold it is depends on what you prefer and you can adjust the ingredients to be fresh or frozen versions to cool it down or not, as suits you (and depending on what you have available).

-- ¾cup/115g mango chunks, fresh or frozen
+- ¾ cup mango chunks fresh or frozen

-- ½cup/125g dragonfruit flesh (note you can't eat the pink flesh)
+- ¾ cup dragonfruit flesh only, note you can't eat the pink skin

-- 1 banana (fresh or frozen - you can slice up a banana and freeze the slices on a tray then put in freezer bag until needed)
+- 1 banana fresh or frozen - you can slice up a banana and freeze the slices on a tray then put in freezer bag until needed

-- ½cup/50g blueberries, fresh or frozen
+- ¼ cup blueberries fresh or frozen

-- ¼cup/60ml milk (dairy, almond or as you prefer)
+- ¼ cup milk dairy, almond or as you prefer

 - Place all ingredients in a blender and blend until smooth.